An Olive Tree Isn't Just a Tree... It's a Holy Tree

 About the Author

 Fred Kariankei is a native Maasai and lifelong naturalist, born and raised in Narok County, Kenya.
-He is manager of the Nashulai Maasai Conservancy, dedicated to preserving sacred ground of the Maasai while practicing community-based conservation to protect critical land and corridors for wildlife.
+He is a founder of the Mara Isinya Conservancy, dedicated to preserving sacred ground of the Maasai while practicing community-based conservation to protect critical land and corridors for wildlife.
+One of the key objectives of the Mara Isinya Conservancy is protecting the natural African olive forest located at Lemek Southern Valley north of the Maasai Mara.